Particular/docs.particular.net/transports/azure-storage-queues/delayed-delivery.md

 partial: disabling

+> [!NOTE]
-NOTE: When making use of the table name override, make sure the table is unique per endpoint and not shared across multiple endpoints.
+> When making use of the table name override, make sure the table is unique per endpoint and not shared across multiple endpoints.

 ## Backwards compatibility